-This morning I was a briefly part of the interesting conversation1 started at the Fediverse microbloging server fosstodon.org by the user @kip.
+This morning I was a briefly a part of the interesting conversation started at the Fediverse microblogging server fosstodon.org by the user @kip.
 The thread started by the privacy oriented resolution kip made, stating that they are about to make steps aimed at increasing their online privacy, particularly de-googling (removing Google related software from their devices up to the point of removing their user account entirely).

 This is a bold statement that requires a huge amount of effort, especially when using Google services for the daily tasks.
 If you have been following closely, you might be aware of the fact that I am also on the track of reducing my dependency on the Google services, or centralized third-party services in general and replacing them with decentralized open-source services where possible or convenient enough.

 But my pace towards reaching this goal, if I will even achieve it in the foreseeable future, is much slower.
 The reason for me is, that there is a trade-off between privacy and convenience.
 Centralized services provided by tech giants usually do the exact opposite - trade the privacy of their users for the convenience.
 The more your phone "knows" about you, the better it can handle questions with a context, for example, instructing the smart device to call the doctor could be resolved properly, if the device knows requires a particular diseases the user suffers from.

 The problems could surface in different ways, for instance by device advertising the medicine on the device that other people, like co-workers could be exposed to.
 This specific scenario is just an example and the privacy related problems could be lesser or worse.
 The problem I see is the unpredictability of the services, or the fact that users can not know beforehand what is happening with their data.
 The motives of the service provider could be harmful but unforeseen consequences could be dire for individuals.